CaiqueCoelho/mylingualearn/README.md

 3. Replace all placeholder values with your actual Firebase configuration values from Step 5.

+**Important:**
-**Important:** Never commit your `.env` file to version control.
+- Never commit your `.env` file to version control.
 It's already in `.gitignore`.
+- The `.env` file must be in the project root directory (same level as `package.json`).
+- After creating or updating `.env`, restart your development server for changes to take effect.

 ### Step 7: Verify Configuration

 The Firebase configuration is automatically loaded from environment variables in `client/src/services/firebaseConfig.ts`.
+Make sure:
-Make sure your `.env` file is in the project root directory.
+- Your `.env` file is in the project root directory
+- All `VITE_FIREBASE_*` variables are set correctly
+- You've restarted the dev server after creating/updating `.env`

 ## ▶️ Running the Project